 The use or possession of tobacco products, lighters, alcohol, narcotics, firearms, or other dangerous weapons is strictly forbidden on school grounds, buses, school buildings, and school functions.
-Students who bring in other substances with the intent to fraudulently sell or claim as a narcotic, are also in violation of this code.
+Students who bring in other substances with the intent to fraudulently sell or claim as a narcotic, are also in violation of this Code.
 The dispensing of any over-the-counter medications must be arranged with the school nurse.
 Failure to do so may result in disciplinary consequences.
 Students are not to bring in any item which is deemed to be disruptive to the educational process.

-Violation of alcohol/narcotics policies 1 Level III - IV Possession of fireworks Level II - III Possession or use of tobacco products Level I - II Possession of a weapon Level III - IV Over-the-counter drug abuse Level II - III Violation of medication policies Level I - II Possession of any substance for "drug related" purposes Level II - III Possession of disruptive items Level I - II
+Alcohol and other Substance Use/Abuse Level III - IV Possession of fireworks Level II - III Possession or use of tobacco products Level I - II Possession of a weapon Level III - IV Violation of medication policies Level I - II Possession of any substance for "drug related" purposes Level II - III Possession of disruptive items Level I - II